jo-vandamme/yak/README.md

 -------

 Copyright(C) Jonathan Vandamme 2015
-The code is licensed under the Creative Commons Attribution-NoDerivs (CC BY-ND) license.
+The code is licensed under the Creative Commons Attribution (CC BY) license.